The Path Appears is a creative practice exploring intuition, truth, and freedom through conscious making.

 Shown at CCA, April 2026

 Circling Light explores shadow through the form of a sponge.
-I begin by sculpting and observing sponge objects, following their cast shadows and silhouettes.
-These shadows are enlarged, cut, and re-situated across different environments, where new interactions begin to emerge.
-Through repeated printing, layering, and recombining, it becomes a generative process, where I move through several iterations and allow the work to evolve through accumulation.
-The final risograph prints are bound into books, where shadows continue to meet and shift across opposing pages.
+I began by sculpting and observing sponge objects, following their cast shadows and silhouettes.
+These shadows were enlarged, cut, and re-situated across different environments, where new interactions began to emerge.
+Through repeated printing, layering, and recombining, it became a generative process, where I moved through several iterations and allowed the work to evolve through accumulation.
+The final risograph prints were bound into books, where shadows continued to meet and shift across opposing pages.